Thriving Entrepreneurs Grant Program

 - Have a realistic plan for securing remaining funds needed to carry out the work within the grant period

-- If the proposal involves new staff or other significant on-going expense, explain how they are thinking about sustainability
+- If the proposal involves new staff or other significant on-going expenses, explain how the organization is thinking about long-term sustainability

 Priority will be given to organizations that: